Our Top 12 Dordogne Attractions

 Oradour-sur-Glane

-ORADOUR-SUR-GLANE is a haunting memorial village near Limoges, known throughout France, whose inhabitants and contents were destroyed in the last months of World War II.
+Oradour-sur-Glane is a haunting memorial village near Limoges, known throughout France, whose inhabitants and contents were destroyed in the last months of World War II.
 It has been preserved in its bombed and burnt-out state as a poignant tribute and memorial to those who perished.

 Visit the museum to learn all the details about what happened during the events, and then explore the village at your leisure with its rubble and burnt-out buildings and the places where 643 people lost their lives on that fateful day.
+All of our guests who have visited here highly recommend it.

 St Front Cathedral Perigueux

-PERIGUEUX the capital of the Dordogne is an ancient city, dominated by its UNESCO Byzantine cathedral a model for the Sacre Coeur, Paris.
+Périgueux, the capital of the Dordogne, is an ancient city dominated by its UNESCO Byzantine cathedral - a model for the Sacré Coeur, Paris.
 Many small streets radiate from here with Medieval and Renaissance buildings.
-Perigueux is also home to perhaps the best Roman remains outside Rome, featuring a superb glass-roofed Gallo-Roman villa.
-The city’s most famous building is the 14th Century ‘Maison de Patissier’ from where Perigueux's ‘pate de foie gras’ is said to have been first made.
-Food is important here and nothing illustrates that better than the bustling market on Saturday morning.
-Afterwards, take time for lunch and people-watching from delightful leafy corner cafes.
+Périgueux is also home to perhaps the best Roman remains outside Rome, featuring a superb glass-roofed Gallo-Roman villa.

-- Cathedral St-Front
+• Cathedral St-Front and ramparts

-- St Etienne Church
+• St Étienne Church

-- Perigord Museum of Art and Archaeology
+• Périgord Museum of Art and Archaeology

 Chateau de Pompadour